Alloy demonstration templates

 The Alloy templates have a controller named DefaultPageController

-, which can handle all page types and simply returns a view result with a view location set to /Views/<page_type_name>/Index.cshtml.
+, which can handle page types and returns a view result with a view location set to /Views/<page_type_name>/Index.cshtml

-This lets you add views for page types by following the above convention for view locations.
-For page types that require a controller, all we need to do is to create one which is more specific in terms of what page type it handles.
+You can add views for page types by following the above convention for view locations.
+For page types requiring a controller, create one that is more specific regarding the page type it handles.

 A custom view location expander